brodavi/swarmlog/readme.markdown

 * `opts.secretKey` - (or `opts.private`) - ed25519 private key
 * `opts.keys` - object, another place to put `publicKey/public` and
 `secretKey/privateKey/private`
+* `opts.peerStream(peer)` - optional function that should return the stream to use for a peer swarm connection.
+Use this if you want to multiplex some other protocols on the same swarm alongside the hyperlog replication.

 Public and private keys are either a hex string, a binary `Buffer`, or a base64-encoded string ending with `'.ed25519'` (ssb-keys style).